vitr-archive/ng_chained_selects/README.md

 ![Image](./option-tree.png?raw=true)

 ####Note
-2 ajax call are involved:
+2 ajax calls are involved:
 - initial tree returns an object with options array on each level (1, 2, 3, etc.)
 - options list returns an array of options which are the children(leaves) of the parent option